Insider Trading Defense Lawyer in Tampa

 Do not say anything that might incriminate you.
 Speak with an attorney first.

-Another common type of securities fraud is insider trading.
-Insider trading usually takes place when an individual with confidential information about a company’s financial status takes that information and uses it for financial gain.
+Insider trading usually takes place when an individual with confidential information about a Tampa company’s financial status takes that information and uses it for financial gain.
 This is usually done by buying or selling stocks before the critical financial information becomes readily available to the public.
-Insider trading may be done by just about anyone in a company at any level.
+It may be done by just about anyone in a company at any level.
 Insider trading may also happen when an individual buys or sells information that has not been released to the public with the intent to sell shares of any stock that they already own or sell the unreleased stock information to another individual.
-One example of insider trading would be if an individual at a corporate level who had access to a company’s private financial statements noticed that the company they were working for was losing money quickly.
+One example of this crime would be if an individual at a corporate level who had access to a company’s private financial statements noticed that the company they were working for was losing money quickly.
 Let’s say that this individual accurately deduced that their company was heading toward bankruptcy.
 As a result, this individual decides to sell all of the shares that they own in the company without notifying any higher officials.
 Technically, this individual would have just committed an act of insider trading.
 To take it a step further, let’s say that this individual decided to sell this information to another employee or to one of the company’s lead investors.
 This also is a form of the same crime.
 In this complex area of federal law, always call an insider trading defense lawyer in Tampa immediately after being charged with this type of securities fraud crime.

-The attorneys at Joffe Law, P.A. stand ready to review your case as soon as possible.
-Our experienced legal team has the skill and abilities needed to help get your case the best possible outcome.
-We have defended clients accused of securities fraud at both state and federal levels.
-If you are in Hillsborough County and believe that you will be facing allegations of securities fraud, don’t wait.
-The sooner you retain an Tampa insider trading lawyer, the better the likelihood of a more favorable outcome.
+The federal criminal lawyers at Joffe Law, P.A. stand ready to review your case as soon as possible.
+Our experienced attorneys have the skill and abilities needed to help get your case the best possible outcome.
+We have defended clients accused of insider trading at the state and federal levels.
+If you are in Hillsborough County and believe that you will be facing allegations, don’t wait.
+The sooner you retain a securities fraud attorney in Tampa, the better the likelihood of a more favorable outcome.